re2zero/task-master-pad/.roo/rules/dependencies.md

 ## Cycle Detection

 - **Graph Traversal**:
-  - ✅ DO: Use depth-first search (DFS) for cycle detection
+  - ✅ DO: Use depth-first search_files (DFS) for cycle detection
   - ✅ DO: Track visited nodes and recursion stack
   - ✅ DO: Support both task and subtask dependencies